uon-team/jwt/README.md

 ```

 ## Limitations
- - No implementation for elliptic curve algorithms (ES256, ES384, ES512)
- - No support for payload encryption
+ - No support for payload encryption yet